sous-chefs/nagios/README.md

 ### Chef

-Chef version 12.9+ is required
+Chef Infra Client version 14+ is required

 Because of the heavy use of search, this recipe will not work with Chef Solo, as it cannot do any searches without a server.